gmlscripts/scripts/Computation/Real_Numbers/select_relative.md

 select_relative
 ===============

+This is useful for sequentially selecting values from a list based on a current value.

+    //  Move forwards {+1} through a list of colors color = select_relative(color, +1, c_red, c_orange, c_yellow, c_green, c_blue);

+In the above example, if the current value of `color` is `c_orange`, then its new value would be set to the next value in the list, `c_yellow`.

+    //  Or move backwards {-1} through a list of colors color = select_relative(color, -1, c_red, c_orange, c_yellow, c_green, c_blue);

 If a relative position is beyond the range of given choices, the position is clamped to be within range.
+In the second example, if the current value of `color` is `c_red`, then it would keep its value because `c_red` is the first value in the list.

-If current value isn't among the choices, the return value is undefined.
+If the current value isn't among the choices, the returned value is undefined.

-    val = select_relative("Name", -2, "Hello", "Doctor", "Name");   //  val == "Hello"
-    val = select_relative("Doctor", 2, "Hello", "Doctor", "Name");  //  val == "Name"

 script: select_relative.gml